-Washington University School of Medicine students may rotate through neurosurgery during either their surgery or neurology clerkships.
+Washington University School of Medicine students may rotate through neurosurgery during their neurology clerkships.

 During the clerkship, students participate with the residents and attendings on hospital rounds, evaluate patients in the neurosurgery outpatient department and participate in the neurosurgical operating room.